mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 ### Kibana

-When the Elastic service is deployed on DC/OS with TLS support the Kibana, acting as a Elastic client, must be configured to verify TLS with the DC/OS CA bundle.
-To install the DC/OS CA bundle launch the Kibana with following configuration.
+When the Elastic service is deployed on DC/OS with TLS support Kibana, acting as an Elastic client, must be configured to verify TLS with the DC/OS CA bundle.
+To install the DC/OS CA bundle launch Kibana with the following configuration.

 Sample JSON options file named `kibana-tls.json`:
 ```json